SovnSkyrim/Aldrnari/README.md

 Some NPCs have a neck seam, that's known, I'm waiting for an update of [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/52313?tab=description) to solve them, I talk to the author so don't worry, it'll come.
 Play with them for now.

-### I am so slow in combat...
-My stamina man...
-Yes; [Arena Movement](https://www.nexusmods.com/skyrimspecialedition/mods/53528) and other combat mods listed in the gameplay readme, this is not a bug, it is intended.
-Git gud.

 ### What perk do the new weapons use?

 - Rapiers get sword perks